pudly/schmopera-hugo/content/articles/gregs-first-thursday-at-the-ago.md

 ---
-title: Greg's First Thursday at the AGO
+title: "Greg&#039;s First Thursday at the AGO"
 ---

 Thursday, Februrary 5th was a great day.
 Not only was it my sister's birthday (Happy Birthday Caren!) it was also the latest instalment of the [Art Gallery of Ontario's First Thursdays](http://www.ago.net/firstthursdays).